-The bill, as amended, provides that a licensed child care provider or a family day care provider that receive subsidy payments based on enrollment is required to pay wages to its staff, and determine the number of hours worked by staff, based on the number of children enrolled with the provider who are eligible for child care services.
+The bill provides that a licensed child care provider or registered family day care provider receiving subsidy payments based on enrollment is required to pay wages to its staff, and determine the number of hours worked by staff, based on the number of children enrolled with the provider who are eligible for child care services.
 At no time will the amount of wages paid to staff or the number of hours worked by staff be based on the attendance of children eligible for child care services.